flipbase/backbase/README.md

 ### Usage

-Download the package using bower
+Download the package using bower:

     bower install backbase git@github.com:flipbase/backbase.git --save-dev

-Import the modules you need
+And then import the modules you need using ES6 ```import``` syntax:

     import Model from 'backbase/src/Model';
     import Component from 'backbase/src/Component';
     import {createEl} from 'backbase/src/utils/DOM';

-## To do
+### To do

+- [ ] Create a new repo with generic Flipbase documentation: style guide, preferences, how to contribute, etc
-[ ] How to determine which options properties should be attached to the
+- [ ] How to determine which options properties should be attached to the Component instance?!
-    Component instance?!
-[ ] Not every elements needs to have JS logic or events attached to it; so we
-    need to somehow implement a workaround for this.
+- [ ] Not every elements needs to have JS logic or events attached to it; so we need to somehow implement a workaround for this.